Coupland Digital Music Synthesizer

 The Coupland Digital Music Synthesizer is a 16-voice polyphonic real-time instrument with a full 88 key keyboard, developed in the 1970s but never released commercially.

-The idea was first conceived and the basic concepts invented in 1973 by Rick Coupland and John Moore, old friends and systems programmers who were working at Ramada Inns Micor division (Phoenix, AZ) at the time.
+The idea was first conceived and the basic concepts invented in 1973 by Rick Coupland and John Moore.
 The project lasted from 1973 until 1979, included two product version, but never reached commercial success due to inadequate funding.